Sign In

 Whether the fixtures fall on the 26th or shuffle around it like in 2025, Boxing Day football isn’t going silently into the night.

 Boxing Day football might be unpredictable, but a few patterns show up more often than not.
-Here are some trends that we’ve noticed that might just be your best gift of all this year.
+We’ve noticed some trends that might just be your best gift of all this year.

 The usual home advantage tends to vanish once the wrapping paper is cleared.